WordPress/openverse/documentation/projects/proposals/trust_and_safety/content_report_moderation/20231208-implementation_plan_django_admin_moderator_access.md

   in the Terraform access module
   - Preferably, only stage this change for once we're ready to actually give people access and test this
+- Add the necessary permissions to the "Content Moderator" group in Django admin so that content moderators can only view the new report table view, the expanded individual work view with the moderation and report chronology, and can issue moderation decisions on that page.

 ## Dependencies